OSU-MARS/iLand/README.md

 Like many .NET class libraries and PowerShell modules, this iLand port is operating system and processor agnostic.
 GDAL does, however, contain
 OS and processor specific binaries.
 Development and use occurs on Windows but binaries compiled on Windows have occasionally been xcopyed to Linux and non-GDAL workloads run without issues.
 Unless disabled in the project file, SIMD instructions are used on processors supporting AVX2
 (Intel 4<sup>th</sup> generation and newer, from 2013, and AMD Excavator, from 2015).
-Performance optimizations currently target AMD Zen 3 and 5.
+Performance optimizations currently target AMD Zen 5.

 Apache C# bindings did not support compressed feather files until Arrow 12 (May 2023) and replacement dictionaries were broken when last tested. iLand works around resource dictionary limitations as best it can but supporting use of `factor()` may be helpful in R. While iLand reads